 So what does it mean to take Ozempic for weight loss?
 Found is an evidence-based weight loss clinic and we’ve gathered all relevant information to give you our expert opinion.

 Ozempic (one brand name for semaglutide) is a type 2 diabetes medication that’s part of the glucagon-like peptide-1 receptor agonists (GLP-1 RAs)* class of medicines.

-Ozempic is part of the glucagon-like peptide-1 receptor agonists (GLP-1) medication class.
-These drugs mimic the GLP-1 hormone we naturally produce in our gut, lowering blood sugar levels and enhancing insulin secretion, which is crucial for people with type 2 diabetes.
-It helps curb hunger and slows digestion in our bodies, so we feel full longer.
-As a result, people with obesity have lost weight while taking it.
+These drugs mimic the GLP-1 hormone naturally produced in the gut, lowering blood sugar levels and enhancing insulin release, which is crucial for people with type 2 diabetes.
+It helps curb hunger and slows digestion, helping people feel full longer.
+As a result, some people with obesity have lost weight while taking it.

 Low blood sugar

 Changes in vision

 Wegovy and Ozempic also come with a black box warning noting semaglutide has been shown to cause thyroid C-cell tumors in rodents, although it is unknown if it also does so in people.
 Those with a family history of medullary thyroid carcinoma (MTC) or Multiple Endocrine Neoplasia syndrome type 2 (MEN 2), shouldn’t take semaglutide.